Skip to content

 Field Description Default

-conflict_resolution_default File conflict handling "skip"
+conflict_resolution_default File conflict handling "ask"

 • "skip" -- skip files that already exist in the library